-There have been a number of attempts at this, but this one appears to work well:
+There have been a number of attempts at this.
+Here’s the one I use:

 Here’s an overview of some choice web browsers, as of this writing.
 It’s not comprehensive and not going to be, because there are a huge variety of web sites and related needs, there is quite a lot of new development going on, and related publicity is not coherent (and cannot be in today’s world…).
 The below are the experiences of this writer only, and he is well aware that reality is far larger than his experience: